In its summary of the peer review program, the American Institute of Certified Public Accountants (AICPA) notes the following:

 - Engagement performance

-Having completed our twelfth peer review conducted through the National Peer Review Committee of the AICPA, we are proud to report that we received the highest ranking possible—an opinion that we meet all of the quality control and professional standards established by the AICPA.
+Having completed our fifteenth peer review conducted through the National Peer Review Committee of the AICPA, we are proud to report that we received the highest ranking possible—an opinion that we meet all of the quality control and professional standards established by the AICPA.
 It is a true testament to the quality of work we consistently deliver to our clients.
 This is a rare accomplishment, even among national firms.

 We are also members of the